seanthegeek/stress-timer/sound/README.txt

-These files are based on the "Clock Ticking" recording by ackstrebor; used under a Sampling+ license.
+These files are based on the "Clock Ticking" recording by jackstrebor; used under a Sampling+ license.

 "This is a battery operated wall clock with second hand making the tick noise.
 Recorded digitally with a Canon Digital Video Camcorder GL2 using a